 OPTIONAL: How would you expect an individual who has never performed this technique to struggle?
 Do you have any advice to offer to somebody who is trying this technique for the first time?

-:
+Fyonn H. Dhang: This protocol is very straight forward

 OPTIONAL: Why is visual demonstration of this method critical?